f-droid/fdroid-website/_docs/Build_Server_Setup.md

 Once it's complete you'll have a new base box called 'buildserver' which is what's used for your App build runs.
-Now you can build packages as as you used to, but when you run `fdroid build --server ...` App build runs will be isolated inside a virtual machine.
+Now you can build packages as as you used to, but when you run `fdroid build --verbose --server ...` App build runs will be isolated inside a virtual machine.

 While the created image has allocated a limited amount of CPU cores and memory, you can edit `~/fdroiddata/builder/Vagrantfile` to modify them dynamically at run time, eg. `libvirt.cpus = 6` and `libvirt.memory = 12288`, but do make sure to not go over the host machines' limits else the VM might get killed.